There probably isn’t an internet user who hasn’t had a frustrating experience with online paid ads.

 The Coalition for Better Ads better ads standards page has more information on the types of ad experiences that will be disallowed.

-Milen is an SEO expert specializing in local SEO, Google Ads, and social media advertising.
-Since 2009, Milen has been practicing digital marketing strategies for local businesses.
+Milen is a digital marketing expert with a focus on local SEO, Google Ads, social media advertising, and UX design.
+With over a decade of experience, Milen has implemented successful digital marketing strategies for local businesses.